Employee support for councillors

 - appoint advisor, at the discretion of councillors and only until the councillor’s term ends, unless re-appointed by a new councillor

-- must report the costs of councillor advisors to the community, for example through the council’s annual report
+- must report the number of councillor advisors appointed by the council and the total costs of councillor advisors to the council for the year in the council’s annual report.

 Requirements for advisors include the following:

 - must submit registers of interests on appointment and update it within 30 days of any change